-Let us consider compactification of the distorted Kaluza-Klein space-time.
+Let us consider compactification of the discrete Kaluza-Klein space-time.
 The world function has the form

 where $\sigma _{\mathrm{K}}$ is determined by the relation (\ref{a2.15}), ( \ref{a2.16}).
-We consider two timelike vectors $\mathbf{P}_{0}\mathbf{P}_{1}$ and $\mathbf{P}_{1}\mathbf{P}_{2}$ of the world chain.
-The vectors are determined by the relation (\ref{a2.20}) - (\ref{a2.21b}).
+As far as the space-time geometry with the world function (\ref {a5.1}) is discrete, the world chains of particles have links of a finite length, because in the discrete space-time geometry the link length cannot be infinitesimal.
+We consider two timelike vectors $\mathbf{P}_{0}\mathbf{P} _{1}$ and $\mathbf{P}_{1}\mathbf{P}_{2}$ of the world chain.
+The vectors are determined by the relations (\ref{a2.20}) - (\ref{a2.21b}).
 These vectors are supposed to be equivalent and to satisfy the relations of the type (\ref {a2.23}), (\ref{a2.24}).
-Now they have the form